theQRL/zond-package/README.md

 # Zond genesis generator params
 zond_genesis_generator_params:
-  # The image to use for zondgenesis generator
+  # The image to use for zond genesis generator
   image: theqrl/zond-genesis-generator:latest

 # Global parameter to set the exit ip address of services and public ports